xiaoouzhang/Collaborative-Deep-Learning-for-Recommender-Systems/README.md

 The user information is generated in "matrix_factorization.ipynb", and the rating marix is generated in "rating_matrix.py".
 The main code for the SDAE-MF hybrid model can be found in "mf_auto_mono.py" for one-hidden-layer SDAE and "mf_auto.py" for three-hidden-layer SDAE.

-Update: in "mf_auto_mono_v2.py", imporved the speed of matrix factorization taking advantage of the sparsity of the rating matrix.
+Update: in "mf_auto_mono_v2.py" and "mf_auto_v2.py", imporved the speed of matrix factorization by taking advantage of the sparsity of the rating matrix.